-- LS Log Signer; all implementations - LS LE Log Signer for IMB with Link Encryptor validation rule is driven by the "Key Usage" constraints as given in Table 2 of SMPTE 430-2 ("Field Constraints for Digital Cinema Certificates"), which is then reflected in validation rule # 6 of section 6.2 "Validation Rules".
+- LS Log Signer; all implementations - LS LE Log Signer for IMB with Link Encryptor

+In addition to the above, dual certificate implementations require Digital Cinema certificate validation rules that may not be reflected in the current SMPTE digital cinema specification (see DCSS Section 9.8, SMPTE 430-2: "D-Cinema Operations - Digital Certificate").
+The affected validation rule is driven by the "Key Usage" constraints as given in Table 2 of SMPTE 430-2 ("Field Constraints for Digital Cinema Certificates"), which is then reflected in validation rule # 6 of section 6.2 "Validation Rules".
 For dual certificate implementations validation rule # 6 shall be as stated in SMPTE 430-2 for single certificate implementations, except as follows: